aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 ### Deployment guideline

 Please perform the following steps to deploy an existing binary decoder.

-The following explanations assume that your decoder is in file ~/mydecoder.js, please adjust the path and the name accordingly.
+**Note: the following explanations assume that your decoder is in file ~/mydecoder.js or is available online, please adjust the path and the name accordingly.**

 1. Clone this repository on your workstation